Table of Content

 Step 1.
 Completely shutdown your computer, and open the laptop back panel to access your hard drive.

-Step 2. unscrew the screws holding hard drive in the computer and put them into a safe case, so you can easily get them later.
+Step 2.
+Remove the screws holding the hard drive in place and store them in a safe location, such as a small container or envelope, so you can easily retrieve them when needed.

 Step 3.
 Take out the old hard drive at a 30 or 45 degree angle.

 Step 4.
 Install the new hard drive on your laptop.
-Slide the new hard drive in at an angle just like the way you take it out and push it firmly into place where the old hard drive is located, so it's fully connected to the interface.
-Then, secure the hard drive with removed screws earlier and put back the laptop panel.
+Slide it in at an angle, push it firmly into place, and secure it with the screws you removed earlier.
+Then, put back the laptop panel.

 Step 5.
 Reboot your laptop computer from the new hard drive.